Stan Smith (economist): Hedonic damages

 In 1985, a case came before the 7th circuit court of appeals in which a police officer shot and killed an unarmed man he believed to be armed.
 The case, Sherrod v.
 Berry, made popular the use of hedonic damages to determine the intangible economic value of life lost.
 In short, hedonic damages attempt to determine how highly a person valued their own life, and receive proportionate compensation.
 Smith brought the first use of the hedonic damages concept into the limelight with his economic model and testimony in this case, with both positive and negative opinions of the concept over the next few years.
-Such testimony has now been admitted in hundreds of trials nationwide in over two thirds the states and two thirds the federal circuit courts.
+Testimony on hedonic damages has been admitted infrequently under the Daubert standard and at least one court has challenged Smith's claim that his testimony has been accepted "in approximately two thirds the states and two-thirds the federal jurisdictions."

 In 1990, Smith published an article in the Journal of Forensic Economics titled 'Hedonic Damages and Personal Injury: A Conceptual Approach' along with co-authors Edward P. Berla and Michael L. Brookshire.
 This article introduced and developed a case for the Lost Pleasure of Life scale, an idea which would later be put to many uses.
 According to the book 'Assessment of Rehabilitative and Quality of Life Issues in Litigation', this approach provided a theoretical model to quantify the loss of pleasure of life, something which hadn't existed previously.